westacks/telebot/docs/updates.md

 #### ** Handling updates using long polling**

-Long polling is not that optimal sollution as a webhook and works much slower.
-But it's realy usefull for local development if you don't want to deploy your bot each time to test your whole application.
+Long polling is not that optimal solution as a webhook and works much slower.
+But it's really usefull for local development if you don't want to deploy your bot each time to test your whole application.
 ##### Standalone:

 ```php